ttg44/ttg44/README.md

 Requests should be sent to:

-frontdesk AT csc44 DOT org
+info AT csc44 DOT org

 Individuals also have the right to complain to: